 We work with a broad range of clients, both private and public sector.
-From leading global financial services firms to the largest multi-national corporate businesses such as Telecoms providers, major Manufacturers, Retailers and Energy providers across the FTSE100 and FTSE250.
+From leading global financial services firms to the largest multi-national corporate businesses such as telecoms providers, major manufacturers, retailers and energy providers across the FTSE100.

 You’ll be joining a fast-growing and high-performing team of specialists at the cutting-edge of the technology and digital revolution.
 The diversity of our client base, both in size and industry type means that you’ll get unprecedented exposure to the inner workings and challenges faced by all kinds of organisations including major global companies.

-You’ll become a technology and digital risk specialist and get the opportunity to develop your technical knowledge alongside softer skills to become a true ‘leader’.
-You don’t need to be a technology whizz-kid wizz-kid to join our team, but a passion for learning more about this area is key.
-We’re extremely proud of the diversity and varying backgrounds of individuals who make up our team.
+You’ll become a technology and digital risk specialist and get the opportunity to develop your technical knowledge, as well as softer skills, to become a true ‘leader’.
+You don’t need to be a technology expert to join our team, but a passion for learning more about this area is key.
+We’re extremely proud of the diverse backgrounds of the individuals who make up our team.